mitchins/ComfyAI/README.md

 🚀 **ComfyAI** is an advanced **LLM-powered query node** for **ComfyUI**, enabling both **text-based and vision-based inference** using multimodal models like **Qwen-VL** and **Llava**.

-This project exposes a lightweight HTTP API for text or vision models and can use any OpenAI-compatible endpoint, including the optional ONNX server.
+This project exposes a lightweight HTTP API.
+The ComfyUI node simply calls an **OpenAI-compatible endpoint** so the actual LLM can run on a remote server (for example the included ONNX server or any OpenAI-like service).

 ---